rikosintie/Discovery/docs/usage.md

 `python3 config-pull.py -s HQ -p 1`

+!!!
+Note
-**Note:** you may have to use python instead of python3 depending on your OS.
+    you may have to use python instead of python3 depending on your OS.

 I recommend running the script on one switch the first time instead of a long list of switches.
 That will let you see the content of the show commands and make changes if needed before spending time running it on a long list of switches.